Amazon Best Sellers Rank: What Sellers Need to Know

-Amazon’s #1 Best Seller badge is more than just about bragging rights—it can help you research products, predict sales performance, and get a leg up on the competition.
+Amazon Sellers track their Best Selling Rank religiously.
+However, having a high BSR product is more than just about bragging rights—it can help you research products, predict sales performance, and get a leg up on the competition.

 In this article, we’ll take a look at the Amazon Best Sellers Rank (BSR) and how you can influence it to your advantage.

 Related Listening: Episode 403: The Top 5 Success Factors For Selling on Amazon

 What is the Amazon Best Sellers Rank or BSR?

 The Amazon Best Sellers Rank or BSR is your product’s rank relative to all other products within a particular category.
 It’s a good indicator of how well a certain product will sell on Amazon.
 In other words, if your BSR is 5 (If your product is ranked #5), that means there are 4 products within the category that have a higher sales velocity than you.